openhab/org.openhab.binding.zwave/doc/benext/alarmsound_0_0.md

 ### Parameter 7: Select index sound/light mode

-The index of the sound mode when a switch binary/basic set frame been received 0 to switch off, 1-6 to select light/sound mode.
+The index of the sound mode when a switch binary/basic set frame been received

-If value is put higher then 5 the application will read this as 1.
+<p&gt0 to switch off, 1-6 to select light/sound mode.</p&gt <p&gtIf value is put higher then 5 the application will read this as 1.</p&gt
 Values in the range 0 to 6 may be set.

 The manufacturer defined default value is ```1```.